Skip to main content

 • Schmidt-Rottluff was also influenced by cubism, an art movement of the 20th century.
 It focused on breaking up three-dimensional objects to make them look two-dimensional.

 • Over 600 works by Schmidt-Rottluff were taken by the Nazis in the 1930s.
-Portrait of Emy was displayed in a “degenerate” art exhibition that was intended to mock and embarrass modern artists.
+Some of them were displayed in a “degenerate” art exhibition that was intended to mock and embarrass modern artists.

 Learn More

-Artist Karl Schmidt-Rottluff painted Portrait of Emy during his first year of marriage to Emy Frisch.
-In this painting he transforms his wife’s face into a bold yet calm mask.
+Karl Schmidt-Rottluff created this painting during his first year of marriage to Emy Frisch.
+It depicts his wife’s face as a bold yet calm mask.
 The bright colors represent Emy’s lively and confident personality and the artist’s feelings about his wife.

 I have no program, only the inner longing to grasp what I see and feel and to find the purest expression for it.
-I know I can approach these things only through art, rather than thoughts or words.” -Karl Schmidt-Rottluff
+I know I can approach these things only through art, rather than thoughts or words.

-This painting shows the influence of the German expressionist and cubist art movements.
-Both art styles were designed to break away from the Western traditions of making realistic-looking art.
-Schmidt-Rottluff was one of the founders of German expressionism.
-In this movement, the artists used abstract shapes, bold lines, and bright colors to create art that communicated their feelings.
+Portrait of Emy shows the influence of the German expressionist and cubist art movements.
+Both art styles were designed to move away from the Western traditions of making art that looks realistic.
+Schmidt-Rottluff was one of the founders of the German expressionist art movement.
+Expressionist artists used abstract shapes, bold lines, and bright colors to communicate their feelings in their work.
 Cubist artists often simplified a subject into geometric shapes that showed different angles of the subject all at once.
-Many Cubist artists were inspired by African art.
+Many cubist artists were inspired by African art.
 In Portrait of Emy, the artist painted his wife’s face to resemble an African mask.

 Schmidt-Rottluff’s wildly colorful artworks were not appreciated by everyone.
-When the Nazis took control of Germany in the 1930s, they believed modern art to bedegenerateor immoral.
-Modern art represented the multicultural and democratic values the Nazis opposed.
+A reproduction of Portrait of Emy was published in the 1928 book Kunst und Rasse (Art and Race) by Paul Schultz-Naumburg.
+Schultz-Naumburg’s celebration of “racially pure” Aryan art over “impure” and “sick” modern art influenced the policies of Hitler and the Nazi party.
+When the Nazis took control of Germany in the 1930s, they believed modern art to bedegenerate,” or immoral.
+Modern art represented the values the Nazis opposed.
 They stole, sold, and destroyed tens of thousands of artworks, including more than 600 paintings by Schmidt-Rottluff.
-The Nazis even displayed works of modern art in what they called the Degenerate Art exhibition, which was meant to insult and shame the artists.
-Portrait of Emy was shown in this 1937 exhibition.
+The Nazis even displayed works of modern art in what they called the Degenerate Art exhibition.
+The exhibition was intended to insult and shame the artists.

 Additional Resources